foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Fixed a minor Foundry v0.9 compatibility warning.
 * Fixed an issue preventing the editing of power armor details.
 * The activate button for feats without an action type should now be visible.
+* The new NPC style sheet will now display all movement types at once, rather than use the main movement type style.
 * Vanguard aspects have been updated to include the appropriate skill point modifiers.
 * Various changes to the rules and UCR compendium entries.
 * Various minor compendium entry mistakes have been corrected.